Laurinevdstolpe/minor-data-science/personal_portfolio.md

-*Reflection and evaluation:   (400 woorden en STARR method
+reflection and evaluation:   (400 woorden en STARR method

-*(Reflection on own contribution to the product) //
+(Reflection on own contribution to the product) //

-*(Reflection on own learning objectives) //
+(Reflection on own learning objectives) //

-*(Evaluation on the group project as a whole) //
+(Evaluation on the group project as a whole) //

 ## Research project:
 (Task definition) Rick and I sat together to clearly discribe the context and research question a few times.
 The first time we created a research question we came to the following: How many parcels do we predict every client will process the next day?